 Derived from the EU European Green Deal (New Directive of the EU to become the first climate-neutral bloc in the World by 2050 improving people’s well-being and make Europe more competitive.

-Ruth Erlbeck is Senior Project Manager at the German Society for International Cooperation (GIZ), for which she has been involved in international projects for more than 30 years.
+Ruth Erlbeck is a former Senior Project Manager at the German Society for International Cooperation (GIZ), for which she has been involved in international projects for more than 30 years.
 From 2013 to 2019 she was the project manager of the regional “Integrated Resource Management in Asian Cities: The Urban Nexus Project”, where she also worked on several projects for Naga City.
 The Urban Nexus is an action-oriented principle that leads us to the circular economy and the implementation of international agendas.
 Other notable projects are the “Promotion of Low-Price Housing” in Ethiopia and the “Integrated Urban Development” program in Mongolia.

 She is currently working in Cairo as a cluster coordinator for sustainable infrastructure and the environment and as a project manager for the GIZ-supported National Solid Waste Management Program (NSWMP) in Egypt.